muditchoudhary/DoctorAppBackend/DB_STRUCTURE.md

    - FullName string not null
    - Email string not null unique
    - Password string not null
-   - Type
+   - userType string not null []
+   - Appointments list of appointments object

-2. Appointment
+2. Appointment (not a seperate collection)

    - Id PK not null
-   - appointmentDate Date not null
+   - appointmentOn Date not null
-   - appointmentTime Time not null
+   - appointmentAt Time not null
-   - DoctorId FK not null
+   - DoctorId not null
+   - doctorName not null
-   - UserId FK not null
+   - doctorSpeciality not null

 3. Doctor